mrviduus/xUnitV3LoadFramework/README.md

 ## 🚦 Quick Start

 ### Defining a Load Test
-Use the `LoadTestSettings` attribute to configure your test's concurrency level, duration, and intervals.
+Use the `Load` attribute (inheriting from `FactAttribute`) to configure concurrency level, duration, interval, and execution order.

 ### Running Your Load Test
 Execute your tests using the standard xUnit command: